dxw5099/microbiome/README.md

-# microbiome
+# Microbiome

-Analysis for ITS and 16S needed to be completed seperately
+Analysis for ITS and 16S needed to be completed seperately (Version2)

 Pipeline: